ltfschoen/RustTest/README.md

     ```
     ./check_all
     ```
+    * Note: There is now a Cargo.toml workspace file in the project root directory, so it is possible to build all projects that are specified as member projects in that file from the project root directory and the output generated together in ./target/debug

   * Option #1 (Compile and Run)
     - Compile (generates an executable file 'main' in current directory).
 Since Rust is an ahead-of-time compiled language.
 Run (run the executable file 'main')